On the Robustness of Median Sampling in Noisy Evolutionary Optimization: The Robustness of Median Sampling Against Onebit Noise

-and we can also derive that the expected running time is polynomial. \end{proof} From the proof of Theorem~\ref{theo-median-one-bit}, we can find the reason for the effectiveness of median sampling.
-For two solutions $x$ and $x'$ with $f(x)\!>\!f(x')$, if the 2-quantile of $f^\mathrm{n}(x)$ is larger than that of $f^\mathrm{n}(x')$, $x$ will~be estimated better than $x'$ by median sampling with high probability, implying a correct~comparison.
+and we can also derive a polynomial ERT. $\blacksquare$ \end{proof} By the above proof, we can give an intuitive explanation for the effectiveness of median sampling.
+For $x$ and $z$ which satisfy $f(x)\!>\!f(z)$, when the 2-quantile of $f^\mathrm{n}(x)$ is larger than that of $f^\mathrm{n}(z)$, $x$ will be estimated better than $z$ by median sampling w.h.p., implying a correct comparison.